Company Research Scope

 Expansion Plans

-- Lake Mariner (NY): Interconnection to 500 MW (target 750 MW).
-Ongoing discussions with Fluidstack for additional capacity beyond ~360 MW contracted.
+- Lake Mariner (NY): Interconnection for 500 MW (path to 750 MW).
+Ongoing Fluidstack discussions for further capacity.

 Operational Targets